Business Model from M+M Software SE

 Since 2012: VAD to VAR transition in Europe

-On this foundation the former Distribution business was restructured to VAR Business, accompanied by selected reselling partner acquisitions (‘Market offensive II’).
+On this foundation the European M+M VAR Business was built up, accompanied by reselling partner acquisitions in I, F and PL (‘Market offensive II’).

-Due to the concentration on the high margin Software and VAR segments, and without the Distribution business, the group gross yield since 2012 is over 50%, representing more than a doubling compared to 2008.
-The new business model, in the mid term, makes EBITDA margins above 10% achievable.
+Due to the concentration on the high margin Software and VAR segments, and without wholesale business, the group gross yield since 2012 is well over 50%, representing more than a doubling compared to 2008.
+The new business model, in the mid term, makes EBITDA margins above 14% achievable.

-There is a nearly perfect balance between both segments on gross margin.
-In addition, the proprietary part of gross margin grew significantly.
-While the contribution of M+M Software and service had been less than 50% until 2008, it has been around 75% since 2012.
+The main transition target to significantly grow the proprietary part of gross margin has been achieved: While the contribution of M+M Software and service had been less than 50% until 2008, it is now over 75%.